 Today introducing basic digital capabilities and creating some pilots for customer interaction are days of the past.
-The challenges of the new digital age makes the jumping on Digital Transformation inevitable and subsequently the need of executive like Chief Digital Officer is a no-brainer.
+The challenges of the new digital age make the jumping on Digital Transformation inevitable and subsequently the need of executive like Chief Digital Officer is a no-brainer.

 The recent times have seen the rise of the Chief Digital Officer, who sits next to CEO and is seen as instrumental to the future of the organization.